LauraSommovigo/dust_JWST_highz/README.md

 -- Repository Structure

 * dust_JWST_z10_GSD.py
-Computes absorption, extinction etc., starting from grain size distribution (silicates, carbon and PAH dust). values derived here are then used in the rest of the scripts wherever dust attenuation/emission is computed
+Computes absorption, extinction etc., starting from grain size distribution (silicates, carbon and PAH dust). values derived here are then used in the rest of the scripts wherever dust attenuation/emission is computed (specifically kuv_abs etc in the dust model section)

 * highz_gal_SAM.py
 Core module containing all the functions used to populate the halo mass function (HMF) with galaxies.